-Since its creation in 1992 there have been over 16,000 goals.
-That is roughly 1,000 per season!
-Brian Deane scored the first ever goal when he played for Sheffield United, which helped them beat the future champions Manchester United 2-1.
+Since its creation in 1992 there have been over 25,000 goals in the Premier League.
+That is about 1,000 per season!
+The first-ever goal was scored by Brian Deane when he played for Sheffield United, which helped them beat the future champions Manchester United 2-1!

-The all time premier league scorer is Alan Shearer with 260 goals.
+The all-time premier league scorer is Alan Shearer with 260 goals.
 He is the only player so far to reach the 200 goal mark.
 The following table shows the current top 10 all time goal scorers.
-The table is correct as of September 2009.
+The table is correct as of August 2019.

-The Premiership top scorer, otherwise known as the golden boot winner is the player with the most goals at the end of the season.
-This is a very popular market for punters to bet on because it keeps it’s excitement throughout the whole season.
+The Premier League top scorer, otherwise known as the golden boot winner, is the player with the most goals at the end of the season.
+This is a very popular market for bettors to bet on as it keeps its excitement throughout the whole season.
 The following table lists the top Premiership scorers since the league began.

 Is the player really good, but also really injury prone?
 Lots of injuries may stop a player reaching a high total over a single season, even if they do have a high goal per game ratio.

 It is also important to see if the player will be missing due to other commitments.
 For example, many African players in the Premier League attend the African Cup of Nations.
 They can be missing for over a month because of this tournament, and you never know, they could pick up an injury while they are there as well.

 If the player you want to bet on is considered quite likely to score a lot of goals, then you are not going to get very good odds on it.
 The best thing to do is to wait for the season to start and bet after a few games.
 It can sometimes take a player a few games to find form, so their odds will get better while they stutter.
 If a random player may gets a hattrick in their first game this can throw the odds all over the place.
 You will definitely get a better deal by waiting.